 - Live and work productively

 - Cope with the stresses of daily life

 - Adopt and manage in times of change and uncertainty

 By providing spaces to maintain and improve wellbeing we can foster the confident, engaged, resilient and productive staff and students needed to (fulfil, tackle, work towards) our Department vision to carry out outstanding research, teaching and learning that is engaged with key actors and groups and addresses global challenges related to social inequalities and climate emergency.

-Sociology has an Equality, Diversity and Inclusion Director, Professor Vicky Singleton, and a Mental Health and Wellbeing Ambassador, Shehzad Malik to communicate and promote the department’s efforts and liaise with faculty wide wellbeing champions.
+Sociology has an Equality, Diversity and Inclusion Director, Professor Anne Cronin, and a Mental Health and Wellbeing Ambassador, Shehzad Malik to communicate and promote the department’s efforts and liaise with faculty wide wellbeing champions.
 Contact Vicky or Shehzad on email or via Teams to discuss any wellbeing issues you may be experiencing.